helenajovcic7/AzureHack/Labs/LAB_03_azure_identity.md

 <details>
   <summary markdown="span">Add the new user as a reader to your Azure subscription</summary>

-### Task 3: Add the new user as a reader to your Azure subscription

 1. Switch back to your original directory
 1. Go to Subscriptions and choose your subscription
 1. In the left menu, and click next